Thoughts on my PhD

 #10 - my bank

-A stipend does not count as a salary and banks just wouldn't offer me a mortgage, even with £40,000 of a deposit towards my house.
+A stipend does not count as a salary and banks just wouldn't offer me a mortgage, even with around a 30% deposit towards my house.

 A mortgage is not the only thing I keep getting told I cannot have as a PhD.
 There are many other things where people just won't bother because of my stipend, but these things don't really matter, on the house does.

-Are all of these reasons why I should consider something more technical, closer to home, better paid, more relaxed, less about reading, and much more suitable to my life?
+Are all of these reasons why I should consider something more technical, closer to home, better paid, more relaxed, less about reading, and much more suitable for my life?
 Maybe.

 I'm not criticising anyone or anything in this post by the way.
 Heriot-Watt has been great to me.
-It's just had for me to justify a bunch of things now, including even the doctor title I would get if I completed it.
-This is just my reasoning for leaving.
+It's just hard for me to justify a bunch of things now, including even the doctor title I would get if I completed it.
+This is just my reasoning for leaving and writing this year makes it easier for me to see what I need to think of.
 I'm afraid it's probably too late to change my mind as well.